Benzene exposure to workers during tunnelling

 In response to the high temperatures, workers had been provided

 with additional bottled water.
 However, the subsequent series of

 biological monitoring results showed significant benzene exposure

-with 20% of samples exceeding the guidance value for urinary SPMA;
+with 20% of samples exceeding the guidance value for urinary SPMA -

-in the worst case by over 10 fold.
+in the worst case by over 10-fold.

-respirators to answer their mobile phones.
+taking off their respirators to answer their mobile phones.